chrsep/Kingfish/README.md

 # Kingfish
 [![Build Status](https://travis-ci.org/chrisep8/Kingfish.svg?branch=0.3-dev)](https://travis-ci.org/chrisep8/Kingfish)

+Portal gives you instant and easy access to your schedules and other university-related data that are available on Binusmaya, online or offline.

 This code currently uses the libraries and language listed below extensively.
 Basic knowledge on the functionality and design of these libraries and language will be required to understand this codebase.

 ####[Kotlin (Programming language)](https://kotlinlang.org/)